 Read more: Discover Tijuana’s Underground Hipster Scene

-3. Baja Med Cuisine
+3. Try the Baja Med Cuisine

-4. The Festivals
+4. Check Out the Festivals

 Tijuana hosts many festivals all year round!
 From food, beer, wine, tequila, music, and art…whatever your interest is, you’re bound to find a festival for it!